sebnyawalo/GEOG5003/README.md

 Agent Framework.py  - this is agent class which defines the agents behaviours through move, eat and share data methods.

-Model.py - defines the model  and  its functions for executing different components of the model
+Model.py - defines the model  and  its functions for executing different components of the model.

-.gitattributes - gives attributes to pathnames in the model
+.gitattributes - gives attributes to pathnames in the model.

-Capture.PNG - A sample screenshot of the resulting agents interaction output
+Capture.PNG - A sample screenshot of an animated canvas resulting from the agents interactions.

+LICENSE - repository license permiting open source capablities for its use, change and distribution by other users

+README.md - description of project structure and functionality

+environment.output.txt -

 To run the model, execute model.py from console.
 Once the file has loaded, enter the values of the number of agents, the number of iterations and the number of Neighbour’s.